 Step #1

-Open “Explorer” and navigate to the directory where the League of Legends is installed on your computer.
+Open “Explorer” and open the file location where the League of Legends is installed on your computer.

 Step #2